maxhbr/LDBcollector/md/Apache-1.0.md

     	YOU MUST Forward Warranty disclaimer
     	YOU MUST Credit Verbatim "This product includes software developed by the Apache Group for use in the Apache HTTP server project (http://www.apache.org/)."
     	IF Advertisement
-    		YOU MUST Credit Verbatim "This product includes software developed by the Apache Group for use in the Apache HTTP server project (http://www.apache.org/)."
+    		YOU MUST Credit Verbatim In Advertisement "This product includes software developed by the Apache Group for use in the Apache HTTP server project (http://www.apache.org/)."
     	IF Software modification
     		YOU MUST NOT Promote using "Apache Server" or "Apache Group" YOU MUST NOT Use "Apache" in product name